Your Guide To Pay For College!

 Congratulations on your decision to attend Solano College!
-The first step in paying for college is to submit your FASFA (Free Application for Student Aid) or the CAADA (California Dream Act Application).
+The first step in paying for college is to submit your FAFSA (Free Application for Federal Student Aid) or the CAADA (California Dream Act Application).
 You do not need to demonstrate financial need to apply and you may be surprised to find out that you qualify for aid regardless of your status.

 Submit Your FAFSA or California Dream Act

 The first step to paying for college is to submit the FAFSA (the Free Application for Federal Student Aid)

 or the CA Dream (the California Dream Act Application)

 Solano Community College has partnered with BankMobile to provide students with options for their financial aid refunds.
 You must choose a refund preference to receive your financial aid in a timely manner!
 For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices